xerris/chat-app-socket-io/README.md

 npm run dev
 ```

-# Deploying our app to a Fargate Cluster with CI/CD
+# Deploying chat app to a Fargate Cluster with CI/CD

 These steps will create the following resources in your AWS Account: